History of Philippine Masonry

 The candidate was first led blindfolded into a darkened room that served like the Masonic chamber of reflection.
 Then the blindfold was removed.
 On a wall was written the admonition that only the strong and courageous could continue; that one motivated only by curiosity should withdraw, and that the door of the Katipunan would remain closed to anyone who could not overcome his bad habits.
 On a table covered with black cloth, were a human skull and crossbones, along with a long bladed weapon, a revolver, a small knife with sharp edge, a pen, a copy of the Kartilya ng Katipunan, and a sheet of paper where three questions were written.
 The three questions were about the condition of the country before, the present and the future.
 In Spanish Orient Masonry the candidate was led by a brother called the Terrible; in the Katipunan the initiate was led by a Katipunero called Mabalasik, Tagalog translation of the Spanish word Terrible.
-Like the practice during that time, the Katipunero chose a symbolic name to hide his identity.
-Bonifacio was “Sinukuan” in Masonry and “Maypagasa” in the Katipunan.
+To protect their identities, Katipuneros like Masons, used symbolic names.
+Andres Bonifacio was “Sinukuan” in Masonry and “Maypagasa” in the Katipunan.

 Masons Persecuted Again